Toggle site contrast Toggle Contract

 Recovering from PE

-To help your recovery from Pulmonary Embolism, PE, you should:
+To help your recovery from PE, you should:

 You should make a full recovery from a pulmonary embolism if it’s spotted and treated early.
 Most patients begin to feel less breathless around 2 weeks after treatment and recover by 12 weeks.